MBrancoLab/Deniz_2019_AML/README.md

 *2. Cluster analysis*

-The define_clusters.R script was used to performd k-means clustering of the LTR-histone overlaps defined above, and to display clusters  in heatmaps, as shown in Figure 2C and Supplementary Figure S3B.
+The define_clusters.R script was used to performd k-means clustering of the LTR-histone overlaps defined above, and to display clusters  in heatmaps, as shown in Figure 2C and Supplementary Figure 3B.
 HOMER was used to generate data for trend plots across LTR2B elements belonging to each of the defined clusters (ChIPseq_trends.sh in Shell_scripts folder), and the cluster_trends.R script used to draw these trend plots (Figure 2D).

 *3. Cell line data*

 The cell_line_H3K27ac.R script, first finds overlaps between LTR families of interest and H3K27ac ChIP-seq data generated in this study.
 It then finds how many of these peaks are also seen in Blueprint data (from get_histone_overlaps.R ).
 It also looks at overlaps with a K562 ChromHMM annotation.
 Finally, it generates the plot in Figure 2E.

-## K562 ENCODE TF data
+## TF ChIP

 *1. Get LTR-TF overlaps*